rodiontsev/maven-build-info-plugin/README.md

 Maven Build Info Plugin
 =======================

-This plugin generates the *build.info* file, which contains
+This plugin generates the *build.info* file which might contain
 - build date
 - build version
-- source revision (for Mercurial only)
+- source revision (support Git, Mercurial or Subversion)
-- different system properties: java.vm.vendor, java.vm.version, os.name, os.version, etc.
+- system properties (java.vm.vendor, java.vm.version, os.name, os.version, etc.)

-This file might be packed into the war or the ear file, so you can see if you deal with the new or an outdated version deploed on the server.
+If you include this file in the WAR or EAR file, you will not waste your time trying to figure out a version that has been deployed to a server.

 Usage